 The role of the board of directors of a not-for-profit organization is similar to the role of a for-profit board.
 In both cases, the organizations are tasked with providing oversight of the organization - essentially, managing other people's money to accomplish certain goals - and in both cases they are judged by their success in doing so.
-Yet, there is a very key difference: in the for-profit context, shareholders are able to hold corporate directors and officers accountable, whereas in the not-for-profit context there is no private mechanism by which the organization can be held accountable when it fails to act in furtherance of its mission.
-Although governmental entities (such as the relevant State Attorney General and the IRS) play an important role in policing and monitoring not-for-profit activities, there is no private right of action available against officers and directors to ensure accountability.
-The not-for-profit board is required to fill this void, by ensuring that the organization acts in accordance with its mission through meaningful oversight of operations and policy guidance in a way that assures integrity and effective management but without requiring board involvement in the organization's day-to-day activities.
+Yet, there is a very key difference: in the for-profit context, shareholders are able to bring derivative claims to hold corporate directors and officers accountable, whereas in the not-for-profit context there is no private right of action by which the organization can be held accountable when it fails to act in furtherance of its purpose.
+Although governmental entities (such as the relevant State Attorney General and the IRS) play an important role in policing and monitoring not-for-profit activities, there is no private right of action available against officers and directors, compared to elections of directors by shareholders of for-profit boards.
+The not-for-profit board is required to ensure that the organization acts in furtherance of its purpose and mission through meaningful oversight of operations and policy guidance in a way that assures integrity and effective management but without requiring board involvement in the organization's day-to-day activities.